beingfluid/IntegrateNow/Chapter2.md

 - Values less than 1 indicate that no space should be used.
 \
 - If this is a String, the string (or the first 10 characters of the string, if it's longer than that) is used as white space.
+\
+The space argument may be used to control spacing in the final string.

+- If it is a number, successive levels in the stringification will each be indented by this many space characters (up to 10).
+- If it is a string, successive levels will be indented by this string (or the first ten characters of it).

 ##### Return value
 A JSON string representing the given value, or undefined.